EricPedley/ORB_SLAM3_ROS2/README.md

 Implementing ORB_SLAM3 in ROS 2 humble with some bonus features.

 This repository is meant for running ORB_SLAM3 in ROS 2 humble with a D435i Realsense camera.
-Eventually, support for any camera+imu setup will be added.
 If you're looking to run ORB_SLAM3 on a dataset using ROS 2, I suggest you look at other repositories.

 This project is only set up for monocular and imu-monocular modes in orb_slam3 at the moment.
-I can add stereo and RGBD modes if there is interest.
+I will add support for stereo and RGB-D modes in the next few weeks (from today, 2024-12-03).

 ### Building the project